northumbrian-data/.github/.github/pull_request_template.md

 Please describe the new documentation that has been added for this change (is there new user documentation? is there new developer documentation? is the developer documentation purely generated from docstrings in the code?).

-## Migrations (delete if not applicable)
+## Database Changes (delete if not applicable)

-Have any database migrations been committed as part of this pull request?
+Have any database changes been committed as part of this pull request?

 ## Checklist: